awslabs/aws-encryption-sdk-specification/client-apis/decrypt.md

 - This operation SHOULD release the plaintext as soon as tag verification succeeds.
-  However, if this operation is using an algorithm suite with a signature algorithm all released plaintext MUST be not considered verified until this operation successfully completes.
+  However, if this operation is using an algorithm suite with a signature algorithm all released plaintext MUST NOT be considered verified until this operation successfully completes.
   See [security considerations](#security-considerations) below.
 - This operation SHOULD input the serialized frame to the signature algorithm as soon as it is deserialized,